+6 Board's work.

-- provisions set forth in § 1-1-99.
-This provision shall apply to all aspects of theBoard's work. - (e) Mediation First.
-Whenever possible, and as further described in § 9-4-1-6(C)(3), mediation should be the first option for resolution of civilian police complaints. - (f) Board Audits; Access to Files.
-The Board will perform semiannual audits, on a random sample of up to 10% of individual civilian police complaint investigations involving allegations of use of force, or in exceptional circumstances, for the purpose of promoting an enhanced measure of quality assurance.
-In the most challenging cases the Board may, by a vote of two-thirds (2/3) of the members of the Board, perform an additional audit, or direct that an audit be performed, on any individual Citizen Police Complaint Investigation completed by the Administrative Office.
-For purposes of its audit function, the Board shall have full access to investigation files and may subpoena such documents and witnesses as relevant to its audit function. - (g) Disciplinary recommendations.
-The Director, with Board approval, may recommend officer discipline from the Chart of Sanctions for investigations that result in sustained civilian police complaints; and may also recommend discipline based on any findings that result from review of internal affairs investigations of officer involved shootings and serious uses of force.
-Imposition of the recommended discipline is at the discretion of the Chief of Police.
-However, if the Chief of Police does not follow the disciplinary recommendation of the Director, with Board approval, the Chief of Police shall respond in writing, within 30 days of the department's final disciplinary decision, with a detailed explanation of the reason as to why the recommended discipline was not imposed.
-The Chief shall identify the specific findings of the Director with which the Chief disagrees, or any other basis upon which the Chief declined the Director's disciplinary recommendation.
-The CPOA shall report data regarding the outcomes of all disciplinary recommendations, to include whether the Chief imposed the recommended discipline, as part of its quarterly oral reports, as outlined in § 9-4-1-4(C)[(3) (4)].
+7 --(e)] Mediation First.
+Whenever possible, and as further described in § 9-8 4-1-6(C)(3), mediation should be the first option for resolution of civilian police 9 complaints.

+[(e) (f)] Board Audits; Access to Files.
+The Board will perform semiannual audits, on a random sample of up to 10% of individual civilian police complaint investigations involving allegations of use of force[, or in exceptional circumstances, for the purpose of promoting an enhanced measure of quality assurance].
+[In the most challenging cases t T]he Board may, by a vote of two-thirds (2/3) of the members of the Board, perform an additional audit, or direct that an audit be performed, on any individual Citizen Police Complaint Investigation completed by the Administrative Office.
+For purposes of its audit function, the Board shall have full access to investigation files and may subpoena such documents and witnesses as relevant to its audit function.

+[(f) (g)] Disciplinary recommendations.
+The Director[, with Board approval,] may recommend officer discipline from the Chart of Sanctions for investigations that result in sustained civilian police complaints; and may also recommend discipline based on any findings that result from review of internal affairs investigations of officer involved shootings and serious uses of force.
+Imposition of the recommended discipline is at the discretion of the [Chief of Police Office of Police Reform].
+However, if the [Chief of Police Office of Police Office of Police Reform] does not follow the disciplinary recommendation of the Director, [with Board approval,] the [Chief of Police Office of Police Reform] shall respond in writing, within 30 days of the department's final disciplinary decision, with a detailed explanation of the reason as to why the recommended discipline was not imposed.
+The [Chief Office of Police Reform] shall identify the specific findings of the Director with which the [Chief Office

-(h) Summary disposition of complaints.
-The Director shall develop and implement a policy that specifies those complaints[, other than officer misconduct,] that may be [administratively closed or referred to resolved informally or through] mediation.
-Administrative closing or inactivation of a complaint investigation shall be used for the most minor policy violations that do not constitute a pattern of misconduct, duplicate allegations, allegations which are too broad and/or lack any specificity, [er] allegations that even if true would not constitute officer misconduct[, allegations regarding events that occurred several years before the complaint was filed, or allegations by an individual who files repeated complaints that have been determined to be without merit].
+- 1 of Police Reform] disagrees, or any other basis upon which the [Chief Office of - Police Reform] declined the Director's disciplinary recommendation.
+The 2 - 3 CPOA shall report data regarding the outcomes of all disciplinary - 4 recommendations, to include whether the [Chief Office of Police Reform] - 5 imposed the recommended discipline, as part of its quarterly oral reports, as - 6 outlined in § 9-4-1-4(C)[(3)(4)]. - [(g) (h)] Summary disposition of complaints.
+The Director shall develop and implement a policy that specifies those complaints [, other than officer misconduct.] that may be [resolved informally or through administratively closed or referred to] mediation.
+Administrative closing or inactivation of a complaint investigation shall be used for the most minor policy violations that do not constitute a pattern of misconduct, duplicate allegations, allegations which are too broad and/or lack any specificity, [or] allegations that even if true would not constitute officer misconduct[, allegations regarding events that occurred several years before the complaint was filed, or allegations by an individual who files repeated complaints that the Director has determined to be without merit].